alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

 # Restrict with Exception

+The next available option I have to admit I hadn't seen or used before.
+Restrict with exception raises an exception when destroy is called on a parent record with children.
+If the parent doesn't have associated children then the parent will be deleted.

-I have to admit I hadn't heard of this option but I can imagine it to be useful if you wanted to protect against posts with comments being deleted.
+I can imagine it to be useful if you wanted to protect against posts with comments being deleted.

 {% highlight ruby %}
 class Post < ActiveRecord::Base